JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 ## Overlapping graphs

-“Overlapping graphs” refers to the pdf report generated at the end of the experiment.
+"Overlapping graphs" refers to the pdf report generated at the end of the experiment.
 The default is `0`, but if you would like your final graphs to plot on top of one another on a single axis, change this value to `1`.

 ## Disabled cells